yuqitanyq/tp/docs/UserGuide.md

 **Notes about the add command:**<br>

 * ID must be 9 characters in length.
-First character of ID should be 'A' and last character of ID should be an alphabet.
+First character of ID should be 'A' and last character of ID should be a capital letter.

-* NAME can be a maximum of 40 characters.
+* NAME can be a maximum of 40 characters and can only contain alphanumeric characters and spaces.

 * EMAIL can be a maximum of 50 characters.

+* TAG can only contain alphanumeric characters and cannot contain spaces.

 * You cannot add a patron with the same NAME, EMAIL or ID as another existing patron in the patron list.